 Private keys or other PKI controlled information is not to be stored or temporarily written to unprotected (unencrypted) media, including portable storage devices.

-HSMs should be used store RCA and CA private keys in order to mitigate physical environment control requirements.
+HSMs should be used to secure the RCA and CA private keys in order to mitigate physical environment control requirements.

 Waste disposal